emiljanofoto/EM_CARRENTAL/README.md

 This is a web-based application designed to function as a car rental service.
 Users can browse through a selection of available vehicles, pay for their chosen rental package, and then pick up their selected car.
-The primary motivation behind developing this application was to gain proficiency in JUnit and Mockito testing frameworks.

 To build and run the application, ensure you have the following: